nteetor/yonder/docs/layout/flex.md

         <div class="p-3 border">A flex item</div>
         <div class="p-3 border">A flex item</div>
       </div>
+  - type: text
-- title: '*Resize the browser for this example.*'
+    content: '*Resize the browser for this example.*'
-  body:
-  - code: ''
-    output: []
+    output: ~
+  - type: text
-- title: You can keep items as a column by specifying only `"column"`.
+    content: You can keep items as a column by specifying only `"column"`.
-  body:
+    output: ~
+  - type: code
-  - code: |-
+    content: |-
       div(
         div("A flex item") %>%
           padding(3) %>%